Arizona Medicaid Expansion: Can I Use Medicaid to Satisfy the Health Insurance Requirement?

 Learn which Arizona residents must have health coverage under the Affordable Care Act (ACA or Obamacare) and find out about the penalty you'll pay if you don't have a qualifying health plan.

-Five things Arizona residents need to know about the Affordable Care Act (ACA or Obamacare), including whether you must get health insurance, how much it will cost, and how you can save money.
+Essential facts Arizona residents need to know about the Affordable Care Act (ACA or Obamacare), including whether you must get health insurance, how much it will cost, and how you can save money.